 - Dance students annually compete on the regional level of the American College Dance Festival.
 On eight separate occasions, students have been invited to participate in the National Festival at the Kennedy Center.
 In addition, Point Park dancers have participated in the finals of the Youth America Grand Prix ballet competition.

-- The Dance Department will host the 2020 National High School Dance Festival, Feb 26-March a, welcoming high school dancers from around the world.
+- The Dance Department will host the 2023 National High School Dance Festival, welcoming high school dancers from around the world.

-COPA students represent more than 40 states and eight foreign countries.
+COPA students represent 44 states and territories, and seven foreign countries.